Las Vegas Monorail

 The Las Vegas Monorail is a 3.9 mi automated monorail mass transit system located adjacent to the Las Vegas Strip in Clark County, Nevada, United States.
-It connects several large casinos in the unincorporated communities of Paradise and Winchester, and does not enter the city of Las Vegas proper.
-Built at a cost of $650 million, it was privately owned and operated by the Las Vegas Monorail Company until their 2020 bankruptcy when it was sold to the Las Vegas Convention and Visitors Authority, a local government agency.
-In 2013, total annual ridership was roughly 4.2 million, down from a pre-Great Recession peak of 7.9 million in 2007.
+It connects several large casinos in the unincorporated communities of Paradise and Winchester just south of Las Vegas city limits.
+Built at a cost of $650 million, it was privately owned and operated by the Las Vegas Monorail Company until their 2020 bankruptcy.
+It was then sold to the Las Vegas Convention and Visitors Authority, a local government agency.
+In 2022, total annual ridership was roughly 4.3 million, down from a pre-Great Recession peak of 7.9 million in 2007.
 The monorail is a registered not-for-profit corporation, allowed under Nevada law since the monorail provides a public service.
 The State of Nevada assisted in bond financing, but no public money was used in construction.

 History

 1995–2002: MGM Grand-Bally's Monorail

 The Las Vegas Monorail began service as the MGM Grand-Bally's Monorail in 1995.
 This system ran between the MGM Grand and Bally's hotels using two used Mark IV monorail trains that had operated on the Walt Disney World Monorail.
 Built through a partnership between the two hotels, the MGM-Bally's system's construction was contracted to VSL Corporation.
 The grand opening party for the monorail featured showgirls from Bally's famed show, Jubilee!, helping groups to the monorail.
 Characters from The Wizard of Oz greeted the groups on the MGM side.
 The two trains each ran back and forth on each beam, and were stored at a maintenance building near the Bally's station (this building still stands today, but it has been severed from the beam).